 Urinary tract infections are among the most common health issues seen in dogs.
-Is your dog suddenly peeing everywhere and drinking lots of water?
+Is your dog suddenly peeing everywhere?
 Perhaps his urine has a strong odor or even contains blood.
 It could be a UTI.

 A dog's urinary tract is comprised of the kidneys, ureters, bladder, and urethra.
 The kidneys make urine, which is then passed through small tubes called ureters that lead to the bladder.
 The urethra is the small tube that allows urine to exit the bladder and the body.
 A UTI is an infection, often bacterial, in one or more of these areas of the urinary system.